-It’s very important to provide stable water conditions for your cherry shrimp.
+It’s very important to provide stable water conditions for your red cherry shrimp.
 They are very sensitive to ammonia and nitrite spikes.

 Filters that have a large capacity for biomedia to help process waste are essential.
 But, you don’t have to break the bank.
 Many advanced shrimp keepers recommend using sponge filters.

 They provide great mechanical and biological filtration.
 Sponge filters also help keep shrimp and shrimplets safe because there is no intake to suck them in.
 Also, shrimp love to graze on the outside of the sponge filter to get little bits of food and detritus stuck there.